ariefshaik7/azure-terraform-infra/README.md

 # 🌐 Azure Infrastructure with Terraform

 This project provisions Azure infrastructure using a **modular Terraform setup** with **remote state management**.
-Designed for clean, reusable, and scalable IaC deployments in a single environment.
+Designed for clean, reusable, and scalable IaC deployments.

 It provisions common Azure resources including: